rakusan2/EQDExtaChromeExtension/readme.md

 * Checkbox for showing Saucy Images
 * Connects the Settings to the nav-bar

+The features that I want can be found on the [projects page](projects/1)

 ***

 I am not in any way associated with EQD